 Rec. # Accepted?
-Yes / No OAG Recommendations Actions Planned & Target Date(s) Assessment of Progress to date and Actions Taken (APPA update) 3.
+Yes / No 2 OAG Recommendations Actions Planned & Target Date(s) 3 Assessment of Progress to date 4 and Actions Taken 5 (APPA update) 3.
 Yes We recommend that the Ministry of Health and the health authorities, in consultation with the British Columbia Medical Association and other health system partners, rebuild physician compensation models so they align with the delivery of high-quality, cost-effective physician services.
 In support of the Ministry's strategic agenda for the health system, the Ministry will strategically and opportunistically identify opportunities to work in collaboration with our health system partners to develop and implement new and innovative compensation models to better support the Triple Aim objective of: Improving the health of populations; Improving the patient experience of care (including quality and satisfaction), to which B.C. has added the requirement of improving the experience of delivering care for providers and support staff; and, Reducing the per capita cost of health by focusing on quality (especially effectiveness and appropriateness) and the efficiency of health care delivery.
-Target Date: Ongoing Update 16/02/21: ■ The Ministry continues to actively pursue opportunities to work with HAs and physicians to develop new compensation models and incentives in support of Ministry priorities for the health system. ■ In support of the Ministry's Primary Care Strategy, particularly implementation of the Primary Care Network (PCN), service contract templates were developed in 2018 to engage physicians and Nurse Practitioners who are interested in establishing a family practice and building patient panels. ■ In consultation with the Doctors of BC, the Ministry developed and introduced in 2020, a group service contract for practicing full service family physicians as a compensation alternative to feefor-service that better supports teambased care and Patient Medical Homes/PCNs.
-Physicians transitioning to the contract must be participating in PCNs or if a PCN is not currently in active planning, participate when available. ■ Service contracts have been developed for primary care initiatives such as Urgent and Primary Care Clinics, First Nations clinics, Community Health Clinics to better support teambased care and patient-centric services. ■ A new incentive based, group accountability service contract for anesthesiologists, to support increased surgeries. ■ The Ministry has developed a draft Alternate Payment Program Framework to guide decision on when to enter into Agreements ■ Then Ministry is launch the APP Transformation Initiative in 2020/21.
-This project will improve the data information/quality and interface between the health authorities and the Ministry with respect to the effective and efficient management of the provincial APP budget. ■ Other compensation options that better support team-based care than fee-for-service will be expanded to practitioners in approved PCN communities.
-The Ministry continues work on Population Based Funding (blended capitation) models to enable expansion of the program across the province.
-As well, foundation work is being undertaken on the Northern Model, currently b
+Target Date: Ongoing Substantially implemented Update 20/02/20: The Ministry continues to actively pursue opportunities to work with HAs and physicians to develop new compensation models and incentives in support of Ministry priorities for the health system.
+In support of the Ministry's Primary Care Strategy, particularly implementation of the Primary Care Network (PCN), service contract templates were developed to engage physicians and Nurse Practitioners who are interested in establishing a family practice and building patient panels.
+The Ministry is currently developing a service contract template that will be offered to established General Practitioners in approved PCNs in early 2020/21.
+A new incentive based, group accountability service contract for anesthesiologists, to support increased surgeries.
+The Ministry has developed a draft Alternate Payment Program Framework to guide decision on when to enter into Agreements Then Ministry is launching the APP Transformation Initiative in 2020/21.
+This project will improve the data information/quality and interface between the health authorities and the Ministry with respect to the effective and efficient management of the provincial APP budget.
+Compensation options that better support team-based care than fee-for-service are being offered to practitioners in approved PCN communities.
+The Ministry continues work on Population Based Funding (blended capitation) models to enable expansion of the program across the province in 2020/21.
+As well, foundation work is being undertaken on the Northern Model, currently being piloted in Fort St. John, to enable expansion to Prince George.
+The Ministry and the Doctors of BC, through the GPSC Incentive Working Group, have created and implemented a new financial payment to full service family physicians that supports panel management (i.e. EMR and file data clean up/organization, clinical quality improvement to improve patient care)